Rafcoding/wdi-project-one/README.md

 ## Wins and Blockers

 Adding the audio, animation, images and timing events really brought the game to life.
-The addition of a computer player and alternative views when playing against it was also very rewarding (screen shot of the 1 player game below).
+The addition of Spiderman chasing the killer was also very rewarding.

 As my first project, it was a challenge and big win building the game itself.